SammyK/LaravelFacebookSdk/README.md

 ### Configuration File

 After [creating an app in Facebook](https://developers.facebook.com/apps), you'll need to provide the app ID and secret.
-First publish the configuration file.
+In Laravel you can publish the configuration file with `artisan`.

 ```bash
 $ php artisan vendor:publish --provider="SammyK\LaravelFacebookSdk\LaravelFacebookSdkServiceProvider" --tag="config"
 ```

-> **Where's the file?** Laravel 5 will publish the config file to `config/laravel-facebook-sdk.php`.
+> **Where's the file?** Laravel 5 will publish the config file to `/config/laravel-facebook-sdk.php`.

+In **Lumen** you'll need to manually copy the config file from `/src/config/laravel-facebook-sdk.php` to your config folder in your base project directory.
+Lumen doesn't have a `/config` folder by default so you'll need to create it if you haven't already.

 #### Required config values